‘‘Racism’ Did Not Seem Sufficient.' Author Isabel Wilkerson on the American Caste System

 Wilkerson’s goal in writing Caste was not to dismantle this peculiar system of oppression but to conceptualize and explain it.
 She is a journalist, not an activist.
 And to that end, she has traveled to three continents to study other caste systems, credits countless experts and cites hundreds of books in a range of disciplines.

-But even as Wilkerson builds her new framework of racial injustice in the U.S. on detached, scholarly analysis, her story-telling is personal.
+But even as Wilkerson builds her new framework of racial injustice in the U.S. on detached, scholarly analysis, her storytelling is personal.
 She studies caste because she lives it; she defines it as a means to defy it.
 “It was a personal act,” she says of writing the book, “seeking to both understand and transcend the boundaries placed on me.”

 Wilkerson is a private person.
 After booming onto the literary scene with The Warmth of Other Suns, she disappeared from publishing for more than a decade, quietly researching but telling virtually no one the details of her new project.
 Until announcing her new book, her social-media presence consisted largely of sharing others’ work.
 This is Wilkerson’s first on-the-record conversation about Caste.